incredibleMJ/tuyasmart_home_ios_sdk_doc/en/resource/ipc/FAQ.md

    * Please check whether the parameters are correct. `PlayTime` must be greater than or equal to` startTime` and less than `endTime`.
 6. Already integrated other video solutions, after importing Tuya Smart Camera iOS SDK, compilation error or crash at runtime.
    * This is due to the conflict of FFmpeg library version.
 You can package the integrated library into a dynamic library to resolve the conflict.

+7. There are black borders on both sides of the video image (up and down or left and right)

+* After get the video rendering view through `camera.videoView`, developers can set the size of `videoView` by themselves.
+The size of the video image is determined by the camera device.
+When the aspect ratio of the video image is inconsistent with the aspect ratio of `videoView`, in order to avoid image stretching and distortion, the aspect ratio of the video image will be maintained, and there will be left on both sides of the image black border.
+If you need to stretch and cover the entire `videoView`, you can set `videoView.scaleToFill` to `YES`.
+* If you don’t want the video image to be stretched or deformed, after receiving the video stream successfully, you can get the width and height of the current video image through the two properties of `camera.getCurViewWidth` and `camera.getCurViewHeight`, thereby calculating the aspect ratiot of the video image, and then calculate the size of `videoView` according to the aspect ratio of the video image, which can avoid the situation that the image has black borders.